Casteller Cava Rosé

-Casteller Cava Rose is a no brainer Sparkling wine and bubbly lovers in the U.S. have discovered what an incredible value Cava is, made exactly the same way as Champagne, with a second fermentation in the bottle.
-It is fermented in the bottle and aged for 12 months on the lees before release, this wine is the best of both worlds.
-It consistently delivers premium flavors and for the price of a regular bottle of Brut Non-vintage French Champagne you can take home three or four bottles of this gem.
+Casteller Cava Rosé is a delicious sparkling wine made in the traditional method, with a second fermentation in the bottle.
+Aged for 12 months on the lees before release, it consistently delivers premium flavors at a non-premium price.
 The early-budding Trepat grape is unique to this part of the world, southwest of Barcelona.
-Trepat has the acidity of Pinot Noir with soft tannins, an ideal grape for the production of Rose.
-Casteller literally translates as, tower.
+Trepat has the acidity of Pinot Noir with soft tannins, an ideal grape for the production of rosé.
+Casteller literally translates as "tower" in Spanish.
 The name refers to a local Catalonian summer game where different clans compete to create the tallest human tower.

 PAIRING SUGGESTIONS: This vivacious, tangy Cava will pair well with most any tapas, in addition to fresh fruit, berry tarts and soft, creamy cheeses.
 It has more than enough style and substance to be an excellent aperitif all on its own.